Accredited HR Courses in South Africa

 Where to find accredited HR courses

-There are many HR courses to choose from in South Africa, including courses from a variety of academic institutions.
+There are many HR courses to choose from in South Africa, including courses from a variety of training providers.
 At Oxbridge Academy, for example, you can choose to study any of the following accredited HR courses via distance learning:

 National Qualifications (N4 – N6)